-- 56. Combination(s) of cover offered Sometimes insurance is sold together or as a package with other financial or non-financial products, for example with banking or credit products or with consumer goods such as household equipment and furniture or air tickets.
-This concept is known as bundling 52.
-Also, the term "embedded" is used to indicate insurance covers tagged along with other products 53.
+56. Combination(s) of cover offered - Sometimes insurance is sold together or as a package with other financial or non-financial products, for example with banking or credit products or with consumer goods such as household equipment and furniture or air tickets.
+This concept is known as bundling51.
+Also, the term "embedded" is used to indicate insurance covers tagged along with other products52.
 The differentiation between life, non-life and health products, and to what extent different elements may be bundled in one policy, as well as the conditions for embedded products, are further important product-related issues for supervisors in inclusive insurance markets.
-Below, each is discussed in turn. - Demarcation between life and non-life lines in the case of bundled products 54 -Bundled products are insurance products that combine more than one risk-based insurance cover in one product, for example a term life cover combined with a health cover 55.
-A statutory demarcation between the provision of life and asset/general insurance can preclude the provision of cross-over products with both a life and a non-life element, unless different insurers underwrite different components or composite insurers are permitted.
+Below, each is discussed in turn.

+57. Demarcation between life and non-life lines in the case of bundled products53 - A statutory demarcation between the provision of life and asset/general insurance can preclude the provision of cross-over products with both a life and a non-life element, unless different insurers underwrite different components or composite insurers are permitted.
 The demand for asset insurance is typically very low in the low-income market.
 A composite product containing funeral cover and asset insurance, for example, is likely to have more of an allure to customers than a free-standing asset insurance product.
 Hence the distribution of non-life policies to the low-income market is likely to be more feasible if sold in one offering with life components.
 However, in countries with different prudential requirements for life and non-life products (for example, more reserves have to be maintained for longer term life products than for non-life products) the bundling of a life and a non-life product gives rise to regulatory challenges.
 In response, regulators may set certain product parameters that both life and non-life microinsurance products need to adhere to in order to ensure that they are underwritten on the same basis.